VanishInbox

 It's a scam.

-This guide explains exactly how these scams work, the warning signs that give them away, and what to do if one lands in your inbox.
+This guide explains exactly how fake loan text scams operate, which names and aliases they commonly use, the red flags that give them away immediately, and what to do if you've already responded.

-What Is the CNFI USA Loan Text Scam?
+What Is the CNFI USA Fake Loan Text Scam?

 "CNFI USA" is not a real lender.
 It's a name used by scammers to make a fraudulent text look like it's coming from a legitimate financial company.
 The goal of these messages is almost always one of two things: